aespar21/hermione/README.md

 # hermione

-Joyplots and more for single cells
+Horizon plots and more for single cells

 ## Examples